Accessories first

 CPAP Accessories and Supplies

-Shop and research CPAP accessories, replacement supplies, cleaning items, travel power, and comfort products before moving into prescription equipment decisions.
+Shop and research CPAP accessories, replacement supplies, cleaning items, travel power, and comfort products before considering prescription equipment decisions.

 Start with repeat-purchase sleep gear